Legacies in limbo: QBs Russell Wilson and Aaron Rodgers face contrasting pressures to win

 Two quarterbacks, two legacies, two levels of pressure.

-Wilson wants to win Sunday so as to get him closer to the greatest to ever have ever played his position.
+Wilson wants to win Sunday so as to get him closer to the greatest to have ever played his position.
 But Rodgers?
 He pretty much has to win to do so.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.